 We operate primarily in the highly competitive nutritional snacking and meal replacement segment of the food and beverage industry.
-Within this segment, we operate a unique "asset light" business model, where substantial operating activities, such as manufacturing, are outsourced.
+Within this segment, we operate an "asset light" business model, where substantial operating activities, such as manufacturing, are outsourced.
 As a result, our management team is required to effectively select, oversee and scale the business over time with certain strategic partners.
 Our management team also must effectively manage our growth within a segment of the food and beverage industry that competes fiercely for manufacturing capacity at third party contract manufacturers.
-In many instances, we compete for manufacturing capacity against much larger and better-resourced companies.
+In many instances, we compete for manufacturing capacity against much larger and betterresourced companies.
 These factors make determining directly comparable information with respect to compensation information at "peer" companies challenging.
 Many "peer" companies operate different business models and have significantly different available resources or operate within different segments of the consumer packaged goods industry.
-Notwithstanding these challenges, with the assistance of Mercer, the Compensation Committee adopted a peer group in 2017, which was updated in January 2020 and updated again in January 2022.
-In January 2022, the Compensation Committee added Sovos Brands, Inc. and Utz Brands, Inc. to our peer group based on our screening criteria for companies in the consumer packaged goods industry with revenue and market capitalization comparable to ours.
-In the process of choosing companies for our peer group, Mercer and the Compensation Committee examined companies in the consumer staples and discretionary products space, with a particular emphasis on food and beverage companies, and took into account revenue size, market capitalization and net income margins.
-Whether companies listed us as a peer in their most recent proxy statement and whether proxy advisory firms considered a company as our peer was also considered
+Notwithstanding these challenges, with the assistance of Mercer, the Compensation Committee adopted a peer group in 2017, which was updated in January 2020, January 2022 and again in January 2023.
+In January 2023, the Compensation Committee removed WD-40 from our peer group based on the screening criteria for companies in the consumer packaged goods industry with revenue and market capitalization comparable to ours.
+In the process of choosing companies for our peer group, Mercer and the Compensation Committee examine companies in the consumer staples and discretionary products space, with a particular emphasis on food and beverage companies, and consider revenue size, market capitalization and net income margins.
+Whether companies list us as a peer in their most recent proxy statement and whether proxy advisory firms considered a company as our peer are also considered.

-Based on the recommendation of Mercer, the Compensation Committee sought to establish a peer group of between 12 and 18 companies in order to have a mix of companies that would provide meaningful compensation data.
+Based on the recommendation of Mercer, the Compensation Committee sought to establish a peer group of between 12 and 18 companies to have a mix of companies that would provide meaningful compensation data.

 It is the intent of the Compensation Committee to review the peer group at least annually and make any adjustments to the list of peers that may be appropriate to recognize changes in performance, size and business scope and to adjust for any companies that have been acquired and no longer report compensation data.
-For fiscal year 2022, the 16 selected peer companies were as follows:
+For fiscal year 2023, the 15 selected peer companies were as follows:

-Fiscal Year 2022 Peer Compan ies B&G Foods J&J Snack Foods Tootsie Roll Industries BellRing Brands John B. Sanfilippo & Son USANA Health Sciences Central Garden & Pet Company Lancaster Colony Utz Brands, Inc. Edgewell Personal Care Company Sovos Brands, Inc. WD-40 Company Hostess Brands The Boston Beer Company Inter Parfums, Inc. The Hain Celestial Group
+Fiscal Year 2023 Peer Compan ies B&G Foods J&J Snack Foods Tootsie Roll Industries BellRing Brands John B. Sanfilippo & Son USANA Health Sciences Central Garden & Pet Company Lancaster Colony Utz Brands, Inc. Edgewell Personal Care Company Sovos Brands, Inc. Hostess Brands The Boston Beer Company Inter Parfums, Inc. The Hain Celestial Group